pLOPeGG/JuliaBattledev/Readme.md

 # Julia is Battledev ready

-Because Julia is a great language, someone needs toshow its potential in competitive algorithm
+Because Julia is a great language, someone needs to show its potential in competitive algorithm